5 minutes to read | Last updated March 12, 2020

 It’s easy to configure your computer to automatically seek out security updates so that you don’t have to remember to do it manually.
 Then, when you get that little message that says “new updates ready to install,” all you have to do is install them.

-Install and run free Symantec Antivirus software
+Install and run free antivirus software